Addressing High Strata Levies: A Guide to Challenging Amounts and Resolving Disputes in NSW

 Living in a strata-titled property in New South Wales involves contributing financially to the upkeep and management of shared spaces through strata levies.
 These regular payments, typically determined annually by the owners corporation based on unit entitlements, fund the maintenance, repairs, and operational costs associated with the common property, ensuring the scheme functions effectively.

 Occasionally, owners may find their strata levies, including standard contributions or special levies raised for specific purposes, to be unexpectedly high, leading to concerns about fairness and justification.
-This guide explores the factors that can contribute to high strata levies and outlines the processes available under the Strata Schemes Management Act 2015 (NSW) for owners to query, challenge, and resolve disputes regarding levy amounts in NSW.
+This guide explores the factors that can contribute to high strata levies and outlines the processes available under the Strata Schemes Management Act 2015 (NSW), which was significantly updated by the Strata Schemes Legislation Amendment Act 2025 (NSW).
+This allows owners to query, challenge, and resolve strata disputes regarding levy amounts in NSW.

 Understanding Strata Levies